How the Kumon Learning Method began

 ATTEND AN ORIENTATION

-Before you enroll your child in a Kumon Math Program, it is encouraged that you meet with an instructor at a center most convenient for you.
+Before you enroll your child in a Kumon Math and English Program, it is encouraged that you meet with an instructor at a center most convenient for you.
 They'll answer all your questions and ensure that the Kumon method is the best fit for your child's needs.

 A NO-COST PLACEMENT TEST